-At Woodford, we passionately believe that effective stewardship and engagement benefits companies, investors and the economy as a whole.
+At Woodford, we believe that effective stewardship and engagement benefits companies, investors and the economy as a whole.

 Corporate governance is a vital part of our investment process and responsibility for it sits with the Investment team.
 For us, corporate governance is about ensuring that the executive and board of a company are aligned with us, as shareholders, and that the course they have set for the business will create long-term shareholder value.

 The purpose of this page is to outline our engagement policy, which fully complies with the principles of the UK Stewardship Code and Shareholders Rights Directive II1.

 Institutional investors should publicly disclose their policy on how they will discharge their stewardship and engagement responsibilities

-We are very active in our engagement with company management teams – this is a crucial aspect of our investment approach.
+We are very active in our engagement with company management teams – this is a key aspect of our investment approach.
 We take long-term stake in businesses on behalf of our investors and take very seriously our duty to represent our investors’ best interests in our discussions with management teams.

 Ultimately, we like to see a clear alignment between a company and its shareholders in the pursuit of long-term shareholder value.
 If we fear that this alignment does not exist, or that an alternative strategy could result in more shareholder value, we engage with management to try to influence change.

-We tend to favour voice over exit.
-We don’t run for the hills at the first sign of trouble.
-We are prepared to roll our sleeves up, discuss the situation with management and do what we can to help solve the problems.
-We see it as ‘our problem’, rather than ‘their problem’.
 We believe successful investment requires a partnership between managers and owners.
-We utilise the services of IVIS (Institutional Voting Information System) to help identify potential governance issues but, ultimately, responsibility for our corporate governance duties rests with the investment team.
+We utilise the services of IVIS (Institutional Voting Information System) to help identify potential governance issues but, ultimately, responsibility for our corporate governance duties rests with our investment team.